Kyle Vincent: Musical career

 His songs have appeared on various television shows including MTV's :The Hills, Road Rules, The Real World, Daria, ABC's All My Children, and Save the Planet: A CBS/Hard Rock Cafe Special.

 Vincent's song "Sierra" was adopted by the Sierra Club and John Denver's Windstar Foundation.
 It was included on the Dear Earth double CD released on Earth Day, 2007.

 Also in 2007, Vincent was chosen to be the lead singer of the reformed Bay City Rollers, featuring ex-Roller Ian Mitchell.
 The band toured the U.S. and had a month-long engagement at the Riviera in Las Vegas.
 Vincent left the group in November 2008.
 He has also done several concerts singing lead for Bo Donaldson and the Heywoods, and was the lead vocalist on their 2015 compilation, Absolutely the Best of the 70s.

 His song, "Forget You Girl" won "Best Pop Song of the Year" at the 2014 Dallas Songwriters Association Awards.

+In 2024 he released Sunshine Soul, featuring the song, "Jimmy & Rosalynn" which celebrates the 77-year relationship of Jimmy Carter and Rosalynn Carter.

 Vincent is credited as being a pioneer of the "Living Room Show" concept, in which artists perform concerts in people's homes.
 Of his house concerts, Vincent has said, "They're kind of like musical Tupperware parties.”